Ulcerative colitis: Aminosalicylates

 Sulfasalazine has been a major agent in the therapy of mild to moderate ulcerative colitis for over 50 years.
 In 1977, it was shown that 5-aminosalicylic acid (5-ASA, mesalazine/mesalamine) was the therapeutically active component in sulfasalazine.
-Many 5-ASA drugs have been developed with the aim of delivering the active compound to the large intestine to maintain therapeutic efficacy but with reduction of the side effects associated with the sulfapyridine moiety in sulfasalazine.
-Oral 5-ASA drugs are particularly effective in inducing and in maintaining remission in mild to moderate ulcerative colitis.
-Rectal suppository, foam or liquid enema formulations of 5-ASA are used for colitis affecting the rectum, sigmoid or descending colon, and have been shown to be effective especially when combined with oral treatment.
+Many 5-ASA drugs have been developed to deliver the active compound to the large intestine to maintain therapeutic efficacy but with reduction of the side effects associated with the sulfapyridine moiety in sulfasalazine.
+Oral 5-ASA drugs are particularly effective in inducing and maintaining remission in mild to moderate ulcerative colitis.
+Rectal suppository, foam, or liquid enema formulations of 5-ASA are used for colitis affecting the rectum, sigmoid, or descending colon, and are effective, especially when combined with oral treatment.

 Biologics

 Biologic treatments such as the TNF inhibitors infliximab, adalimumab, and golimumab are commonly used to treat people with UC who are no longer responding to corticosteroids.
 Tofacitinib and vedolizumab can also produce good clinical remission and response rates in UC.
 Biologics may be used early in treatment (step down approach), or after other treatments have failed to induce remission (step up approach); the strategy should be individualized.

 Unlike aminosalicylates, biologics can cause serious side effects such as an increased risk of developing extra-intestinal cancers, heart failure; and weakening of the immune system, resulting in a decreased ability of the immune system to clear infections and reactivation of latent infections such as tuberculosis.
 For this reason, people on these treatments are closely monitored and are often tested for hepatitis and tuberculosis annually.

+Etrasimod, a once-daily oral sphingosine 1-phosphate (S1P) receptor modulator that selectively activates S1P receptor subtypes 1, 4, and 5 with no detectable activity on S1P 2 or 3, is in development for treatment of immune-mediated diseases, including ulcerative colitis, and was shown in 2 randomized trials to be effective and well tolerated as induction and maintenance therapy in patients with moderately to severely active ulcerative colitis.